xquintana/LineHighlighter/README.md

 For example, it can help read log files by standing out lines with specific keywords or values.

-This plugin is intended to simulate the highlight feature of [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview)
+This plugin is intended to simulate the highlighting feature of [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview)

 ## Usage